The Wells County Public Library has the following available for in-house public use.

 A free online public service.

 An eBook is an electronic book that can be read on your computer, mobile device or ebook readers.
-An downloadable audiobook can be listened to on your computer, mobile device, or portable listening device.
-NIDL stands for the Northeast Indiana Digital Library.
-The Wells County Public Library is part of the NIDL consortium with other public libraries in northeast Indiana.
-This service provides access to eBooks and eAudiobooks available for downloading onto your PC or transferring to a compatible device, through a company called OverDrive®.
+A downloadable audiobook can be listened to on your computer, mobile device, or portable listening device.
+IDL stands for the Indiana Digital Library.
+The Wells County Public Library is part of the IDL consortium with other public libraries in Indiana.
+This service provides access to eBooks, eAudiobooks and Magazines available for downloading onto your PC or transferring to a compatible device, through a company called OverDrive®.
 This service is available through your home computer using your library card number and PIN.
-To access the site go directly to http://nidl.lib.overdrive.com or go to the library’s website and click the eBooks or eAudiobooks icon located under the online catalog search box.
-You can also access OverDrive by downloading the OverDrive Media Console App® on many compatible tablet computers or eReaders.
+To access the site go directly to https://idl.overdrive.com or go to the library’s website and click the Overdrive icon located under the online catalog search box.
+You can also access OverDrive by downloading the Libby App® on many compatible tablet computers or eReaders.

-At the Main Library in Bluffton you can use our copy machine to send faxes.
-Please see a Reference staff member for assistance.
-A self-serve fax kiosk is available at the Ossian Branch.
-The fax kiosk is send only and uses voice instructions to guide you through the process.
+At the Main Library in Bluffton and the Ossian Branch, you can use our copy machine to send faxes.
+Please see a staff member for assistance.

 The Wells County Public Library serves our community as an information agency and independent learning center.
 It is within this context that we offer access to the Internet.